wdv4758h/pypy-extradoc/blog/draft/string-formatting.rst

 Run under PyPy, at the head of the ``unroll-if-alt`` branch, and compiled with GCC 4.5.2 at -O4 (other optimization levels were tested, this produced the best performance).
-It took **0.85** seconds to execute under PyPy, and **1.63** seconds with the compiled binary.
+It took **0.85** seconds to execute under PyPy, and **1.63** seconds with the compiled C binary.
 We think this demonstrates the incredible potential of dynamic compilation, GCC is unable to inline or unroll the ``sprintf`` call, because it sits inside of libc.